 Folic acid intake and levels in the body must be adequate for TMG to work biochemically.
 To be active in the body, folic acid needs to be reduced twice by folate reductase enzymes, then converted to tetrahydrofolate, after which a methyl group is added to the tetrahydrofolate.
 In some individuals, the use of natural folinic acid may be more beneficial than folic acid, because folinic acid already has attached four hydrogen atoms and one methyl group, thereby shortcutting the complicated biochemical processes that assist purine and nucleotide synthesis, which are so important in cell perception and response.
 For that reason, some doctors are recommending TMG with folinic acid instead of the folic acid form of folate.

 Because folic acid can sometimes mask a vitamin B-12 deficiency, vitamin B-12 has also been included in this formulation.
 Furthermore, it is known that vitamin B-12 works synergistically with folic acid.
 The most active form of vitamin B-12 in folate chemistry is methylcobalamin, and Kirkman® utilizes this form of B-12 in this product, which may assist methionine metabolism, methylation, and folate chemistry.

-Sugar, starch, soy, wheat, casein, gluten, milk, corn, preservatives, yeast, gelatin, flavorings or colorings.
+Sugar, starch, soy, wheat, casein, gluten, milk, corn, preservatives, yeast, gelatin, flavorings, colorings, peanuts, tree nuts or fish.

 STORE IN A COOL DRY PLACE AND TIGHTLY CAPPED.